Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 Man who lived in a shack in Alderwood

-In the current post I will highlight what Bill mentioned in the above-mentioned two-minute video.
+In the current post I will highlight what Bill mentioned in the video.
 Bill’s story of a man who lived in a shack in a field in Alderwood, where the man kept goats, has prompted me to view the video once again.
-The image of the man and his goats has stayed with me, ever since Bill spoke about this.
+The image of the man and his goats has stayed with me ever since Bill spoke about this.
 It’s part of the history of the area.
 A transcript (inside of which I have embedded links to previous posts) of the video reads:

 Bill Rawson, Long Branch, May 2014.
 Jaan Pill photo